 There’s a similar problem when choosing how to present the feature-rich options your visualization application should support.
-Our toolkit technology comes with built-in advanced options including graph algorithms, layouts, and time analysis, but bombard users with too many choices at once and you make their job harder.
+Our toolkit technology comes with built-in advanced options including social network graph algorithms, powerful automated graph layouts, and visual time analysis, but bombard users with too many choices at once and you make their job harder.

 This post describes how to create visual models that deliver the best user experience (UX).
 With detailed graph visualizations from an insurance fraud investigation, you’ll see how keeping things simple is the key to success.

 The data contains a fictional but typical representation of vehicle insurance claim data.
 It includes links between nodes representing policies, policyholder details, insurance claims, vehicle damage, doctors, witnesses and mechanics.
 Here’s the entire dataset:

 To the right and along the bottom, notice the individual Y-structures of policies without a claim.

 If we zoom in, you can see the more complex components represent policies that had at least one claim made against them.

 We could keep moving around the chart to try and understand the data, but analyzing the entire network in one go can be overwhelming and time-consuming, making it hard to find true insight.

 There’s a much simpler way that’ll make life easier for your users.

 To get the data and visual models right, it’s important to speak to your users and find out what insight they need.